Iodine is a critical and required nutrient for proper thyroid function.

 When 1 iodine is cleaved off by the hormone deiodinase you are left with 3 iodine moieties and the active thyroid hormone T3.

-If you don't have these iodine moeities then you simply won't be able to produce thyroid hormone.
+If you don’t have these iodine moieties then you simply won’t be able to produce thyroid hormone.

 This may explain why some patients experience dramatic improvement when they supplement with iodine.

-Supplying your body and your thyroid with sufficient iodine levels can open up the flood gates to help create more thyroid hormone.
+Supplying your body and your thyroid with sufficient iodine levels can open up the floodgates to help create more thyroid hormones.

 So we know that iodine is important, but how do you know if you need iodine?